Entry Methods Always Take lvalue References (feature/bug)

 Unfortunately I think resolving this issue would require C++11 and potentially a fairly major redesign of the way Charm entry methods work.
 However, not knowing how the latter works in detail I cannot comment on it.
 I saw some bugs about use "pure C++" for entry methods but because there wasn't a detailed description I'm not sure if they are getting at the same issue.
 I think this would be an interesting problem to approach with template metaprogramming in C++11.

-#1 Updated by Phil Miller about 1 month ago
+#1 Updated by Phil Miller 2 months ago

 - Target version changed from 6.9.0 to 7 (Next Generation Charm++)